-Inspired by Johnny Patience's Death Valley blog post back in April I jumped on the opportunity of a short trip to Las Vegas at the end of July with my family.
-I am not into gambling at all, so we planned a couple of short roadtrips to places "relatively" close to Las Vegas.
+Inspired by Johnny Patience's Death Valley blog post back in April I jumped on the opportunity of a short trip to Las Vegas at the end of July.
+I am not into gambling at all, so I planned a couple of short roadtrips to places "relatively" close to Las Vegas.
 In total I only spent, hold your breath, a full $1 on gambling.
 I figured, rather than blowing my money at the casino it would be more fun to rent a car and head out to explore nature and some of the state parks.
 Las Vegas for me is a "been there, done that, don't need to do it again" place.
 I can see why people like it, but it is not for me.

 The only mishap I had happen to me on day 1 was that my Hasseblad gave up after my stop at the Badwater Basin.
 The heat, 120 degrees, must have been too much.
 I bought a couple of screwdrivers later in the day and was able to fix it.
 However, it meant that I was only able to capture half the day in colour (Kodak Portra 400).
 Before I was able to fix it I also bought a couple of 35mm colour film as backup.
 It's getting more and more difficult to find film on the road.